 All access to the site will be provided from Ravinia Parkway.
 The applicant proposes 3 curb cuts.
 The first provides access to the 14-space surface level parking lot and the entrance to the 132-space belowgrade parking lot.
-The remaining 2 curb cuts create a horseshoe drive that will be used for a loading dock and customer pick-up area, as well as a 23 surface parking spaces.
+The remaining 2 curb cuts create a horseshoe drive that will be used for a loading dock and customer pick-up area, as well as a 10 surface parking spaces (in a previous iteration of the site plan, there were 23 surface parking spaces here).